 Some Key Rules related to Assertion:

 - Do not add so many assertion elements, it may impact the throughput of the request during the test.

-- Assertion pattern (especially text message) should be unique on the page, so that response can be validated properly.
+- Assertion patterns (especially text messages) should be unique on the page to validate responses properly.